SerdarYalcin/demo/app-build/README.md

 - Automated Testing: If not already implemented, integrate automated testing in your build process.
 This ensures that every build is tested and reduces the likelihood of bugs making it into production.

-- Monitoring and Alerts: Set up monitoring and alerts for your CI/CD pipeline.
+- Monitoring and Alerts: Set up monitoring and alerts for your CI pipeline.
 This includes monitoring the health of the CodeBuild process, the status of builds, and any failures.